 Compliance with statutory requirements

 The security industry is regulated by the Private Security Industry Regulation Act, 2001.
 Minimum wages and service benefits of security officers are also regulated by law.
-Jumas Security in all respects comply with the provisions of the legislation referred to as well as the Labour Relations Act, 1995, the Basic Conditions of Employment Act, 1997 etc. The Company is VAT registered and letters of Good Standing from the South African Revenue Service, Department of Labour and the Private Security Services Provident Fund, is available upon request
+Jumas Security in all respects comply with the provisions of the legislation referred to as well as the Labour Relations Act, 1995, the Basic Conditions of Employment Act, 1997 etc. The Company is VAT registered and letters of Good Standing from the South African Revenue Service, Department of Labour and the Private Security Services Provident Fund, etc. is available upon request.

 Integrity of personnel

 Jumas Security has strict employment criteria that, inter alia, makes provision for screening of prospective employees in respect of a criminal record, registration with PSIRA, etc. Security officers are randomly subjected to polygraph examination to ensure honesty and integrity.
-Ask your security service provider to provide proof of random security vetting results.
-Your personal safety may be at risk.
-Surely you have the right to know whether you can “trust” the person entrusted to protect you and safeguard your assets?

 Control and management of security officers